-Progressive Suspension warrants to the original purchaser of this Part to be free of manufacturing defects in materials and workmanship with a lifetime limited warranty.
+Progressive Suspension warrants to the original purchaser this Part to be free of manufacturing defects in materials and workmanship for a period of one (1) year from the date of purchase.
 In the event warranty service is required, you must call Progressive Suspension immediately with a description of the problem.